catalyst-cooperative/pudl/docs/intro.rst

 * :doc:`data_sources/epacems`

-In addition, we distribute an SQLite databases containing all available years of the `raw FERC Form 1 data <https://doi.org/10.5281/zenodo.3677547>`__ and an SQLite version of the `US Census DP1 geodatabase
+In addition, we distribute a SQLite database containing all available years of the `raw FERC Form 1 data <https://doi.org/10.5281/zenodo.3677547>`__ and an SQLite version of the `US Census DP1 geodatabase
 <https://www.census.gov/geographies/mapping-files/2010/geo/tiger-data.html>`__